How To Confidently Pray For Your Kids No Matter Their Age

 Let’s Wrap Things Up!

 Thanks for hanging with me through this post!
-I appreciate the commitment to learning how to pray consistently for your kids.
+I appreciate the commitment to learning how to pray for your kids.
 This is such important and life-giving stuff!

 For all of you note-takers out there, here is the list one more time.